Columbia County Hunting and Fishing Guide

-The fourth Saturday in September has been set aside as a day to enjoy the sport of responsible hunting and fishing.
 Columbia County’s proximity to Clarks Hill Lake creates an abundance of public lands and natural resources full of incredible wildlife.
-Check out our guide below for locations to hunt and/or fish and the species you can expect to find in Columbia County.
+Check out our hunting and fishing guide below for locations to hunt and/or fish and the species you can expect to find in Columbia County.

 There are many game species in Georgia but the most popular in our area are deer, turkey, dove, waterfowl, small game and non-native/invasive species.